p12h4/DF-Guide/Bedrock/Guide.md

 > This discontinued feature can only be seen with the [Discontinued Feature Tweaks](https://github.com/p12h4/DF-Tweaks) Resource Pack.
 - Foxes can wear armor in this version, simply by dropping it to them

+- The offspring of any breedable entity will inherit the current speed of their parents, rather than their base speed.
+This means that if the parents are splashed by swiftness or slowness potions before breeding, their offspring will be faster or slower accordingly.
+This process can be repeated endlessly

+- Offspring of foxes will inherit the knockback resistance of their parents if the parents are equipped with netherite armor

 > [!NOTE]
 > This discontinued feature can only be seen with the [Discontinued Feature Tweaks](https://github.com/p12h4/DF-Tweaks) Resource Pack.
 - Glowstone can be dispensed onto hostile mobs that can wear armor, armor stands and players